prakharindoria/Notepad-with-Sentiment-Analysis/README.md

 # Notepad with Speech Recognition.
 This is a Desktop Application built upon the idea of accessibility, security, and minimalism.
 This Notepad is very simple to use and has capabilities to take voice commands and perform various underlying tasks.<br>
 Dependencies: <br>
-API - Google Speech Recognition, <br>
-Libraries - PyPi, <br>
+API - Google Speech Recognition, =>pip install speechrecognition <br> Libraries - PyPi, <br>
 GUI - Tkinter. <br>
 <br>